equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 ]
 ```

-We have now options to initialize our collection class with old fasion
+We have now options to initialize our collection class with old fashion
 Enumerator:

 ```ruby